 Prepay via check or Paypal, in half-hour increments, up to 4 hours, for one or multiple sessions.

-Please note!
-Having your fitting muslin clearly marked with a horizontal balance line (HBL) and the center front is extremely helpful to Sarah.
+For fitting questions, having your fitting muslin clearly marked with a horizontal balance line (HBL) and the center front is extremely helpful to Sarah.
 Information about marking and sewing a fitting muslin is on pages 33-34 of her book, The Complete Photo Guide to Perfect Fitting.
-You can also download this short tutorial on marking and sewing your mock-up.
+You can also view and download this short tutorial on marking and sewing your mock-up.

-For all four photos, the arms should be at rest and by your side.
-If you are taking photos of yourself wearing a fitting muslin, it's best if you can get someone else to take the photos, or put the camera on a tripod and use a timer.
+Please take photos of all four sides of the garment (front, back, left and right sides).
+For all photos, the arms should be at rest and by your side.
+If you are fitting a muslin on yourself and trying to get photos, it's best if you can get someone else to take the photos, or put the camera on a tripod and use a timer.
 Another option that yields less accurate photos of the fitting muslin but works in a pinch is to stand in front of a mirror and take a picture of your reflection in the mirror; however, holding the camera changes your arm position and sometimes your stance, which changes how the fitting muslin sits on your body.